-- Deliver at least 9000 dwellings over the next 15 years, 70% will be located in the urban area of Carlisle, and 30% in the rural area which averages 600 houses/year.
-Sites have been allocated for years 6 - 10 in the Plan period.
-For years 11 - 15 the preferred option is to identify a broad location for growth in the area of Carlisle South; - Strengthen and protect the city centre and other existing centres to help create sustainable centres where adequate services and facilities would be provided by balanced growth; - Develop a high value employment area to attract high value jobs in a location which utilises the M6 corridor, and an employment facility at the Harker Industrial Estate that requires a major electricity supply due to its proximity to Harker substation; - Strengthen the City as a focus of high educational achievement with primary, secondary, college and University facilities that support future economic growth; - Develop employment land at Kingmoor Park (including Brunthill), and south west of Morton, whilst also improving the overall qualitative offer of employment land within Carlisle. - Maintaining and enhancing the importance of environmental, heritage and landscape assets; - Make the use of public transport, walking and cycling easy, to reduce nonessential car use; - Address the impact on climate change, renewable energy, air quality, green infrastructure, recycling/waste, flooding issues and the water environment. - Contribute to individual and community wellbeing, health and safety and social inclusivity; - Achieve high standards of design and sensitivity to character, setting and cultural heritage.
+- Deliver 665 dwellings per annum for the next 15 years, 70% located in the urban area of Carlisle, and 30% in the rural area.
+Sites have been allocated for years 0-10 in the Plan period.
+For years 11 15 the preferred option is to identify a broad location for growth for the expansion of the urban area for Carlisle South; - Strengthen and protect the city centre and other existing centres to help create sustainable centres where adequate services and facilities would be provided by balanced growth; - Develop a high value employment area to attract high value jobs in a location which utilises the M6 corridor including the area around J42, and an employment facility at the Harker Industrial Estate that requires a major electricity supply due to its proximity to Harker substation; - Strengthen the City as a focus of high educational achievement with primary, secondary, college and University facilities that support future economic growth; - Develop employment land at Kingmoor Park (including Brunthill), and south west of Morton, whilst also improving the overall qualitative offer of employment land within Carlisle. - Make the best use of previously developed land for new development particularly in locations which have the potential to contribute towards the Local Plan objectives. - Conserving and enhancing the significance of environmental, historic and landscape assets; - Make the use of public transport, walking and cycling easy, to reduce non-essential car use; - Address the impact on climate change, renewable energy, air quality, green infrastructure, recycling/waste, flooding issues and the water environment. - Contribute to individual and community wellbeing, health and safety and social inclusivity; - Achieve high standards of design and sensitivity to character, setting and cultural heritage.